2017Knight2017/Ultimate-Tic-Tac-Toe/README.md

 ![](tic_tac_toe1.gif)

-Ultimate Tic-Tac-Toe is rethinking of the classic boring 3×3 tic-tac-toe.
+Ultimate Tic-Tac-Toe is a rethinking of the classic boring 3×3 tic-tac-toe.
 In order to win, you must be able to think outside the box and not to obsess over